-Rarely has a flagship phone been so thoroughly leaked ahead of launch as Google’s Pixel 3 XL, but the company still had a few surprises in store at its New York event.
+Rarely had a flagship phone been so thoroughly leaked ahead of launch as the Google Pixel 3 XL, but the company still had a few surprises up its sleeve.
 The Google Pixel 3 and the Google Pixel 3 XL offer some significant upgrades over their predecessors, while still clearly belonging to the Pixel family.
 Read our full reviews of the Google Pixel 3 XL and Pixel 3 for all the details.

 On top of the usual processor upgrade, both Pixels now sport a dual-lens, front-facing camera designed to elevate your selfie game to the next level, some additional software smarts to get the best from the single-lens main camera, and support for Qi wireless charging.
 Google’s design has also been refined compared to last year’s Pixel 2 and Pixel 2 XL.
 If you’re in the market for a new Android phone, Google’s wares should be on your radar.
 Here’s everything you need to know about the Pixel 3 and 3 XL.